Relationships in the ER Model

 ER Diagram Notation

-The degree is the number of participating entity types:
+The degree of a relationship is the number of participating entity types.

 WORKS_FOR